Rubjerg/Graphviz.NetWrapper/README.md

         Edge.IntroduceAttribute(root, "my attribute", "defaultvalue");
         edgeAB.SetAttribute("my attribute", "othervalue");

-        // To introduce and set an attribute at the same time, there are convenience wrappers edgeBC.SafeSetAttribute("arrowsize", "2.0", "1.0");
+        // To introduce and set an attribute at the same time, there are convenience wrappers. edgeBC.SafeSetAttribute("arrowsize", "2.0", "1.0");
-        // If we set an unintroduced attribute, the attribute will be introduced with an empty default value. edgeBC.SetAttribute("new attr", "value");
+        // If we set an unintroduced attribute, the attribute will be introduced with an empty
+        // default value.
+        edgeBC.SetAttribute("new attr", "value");

-        // Some attributes - like "label" - accept HTML strings as value
+        // Some attributes - like "label" - accept HTML strings as value.
-        // To tell Graphviz that a string should be interpreted as HTML use the designated methods Node.IntroduceAttribute(root, "label", "defaultlabel");
+        // To tell Graphviz that a string should be interpreted as HTML use the designated methods.
+        Node.IntroduceAttribute(root, "label", "defaultlabel");
         nodeB.SetAttributeHtml("label", "<b>Some HTML string</b>");

-        // We can simply export this graph to a text file in dot format root.ToDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");
+        // We can simply export this graph to a text file in dot format. root.ToDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");

         // A word of advice, Graphviz doesn't play very well with empty strings.